myxanders/blaseball/README.md

-# blaseball
+# Demos
-Advanced Blaseball Stats Page
+Demos for my projects